-- An unauthorised payment charge of 40% incurred by the SIPP or SSAS members.
+- An unauthorised payment charge of 40% is incurred by the SIPP or SSAS members.

-- A scheme sanction charge of 40% levied on income received annually.
+- A scheme sanction charge of 40% is levied on income received annually.

 Whenever a property purchase has a residential element, be sure to speak to your provider and us.
 Together we can help ensure issues are resolved before the property comes into the SIPP or SSAS, mitigating the risk of HMRC charges being levied.